-You must fill out a raid form prior to the raid using one of the following methods:
+You must fill out a raid form prior to the raid using both of the following methods:

-Discord (Copy/Paste the template on the Discord server and send it to an admin via private message)
+Discord (Copy/Paste the template on the Discord server and send it to an Admin along with one Head of Staff via private message)

-Exceptions to this rule are if you steal from containers left out in the open, including boxes, crop plots, generators, smithies, fabricators, etc. These items are exempt if they not IN a building.
+Exceptions to this rule are if you steal from containers left out in the open.
+This includes boxes, crop plots, generators, smithies, fabricators, etc. These items are exempt if they are not IN a building.

-You may not raid the same person more than once per week.
+You may not raid the same LOCATION more than once per week.

 This is to allow the player to recover properly.

-You may only damage tames & sentries of which are a direct threat to you.
+You may only damage tames & turrets of which are a direct threat to you.

 If an auto turret is not attacking you, leave it alone until it poses a threat.